ODEE Partners with UCAT on the Course Design Institute

 “I wanted to create a training course for other instructional designers that would expose them to the ideas of accessibility and universal design for learning,” Fogel said.
 “The course would be an introduction to these ideas and how to build them into your everyday work.”

 With the help of the workshop, Fogel is now finalizing her training course and preparing to share with the entire campus.
 She said the CDI really helped her understand how to build a course from a simple to complex level.
-They used activities, like building out their course using Post It notes, to help visual the course structure they were building.
+They used activities, like building out their course using sticky notes, to help visual the course structure they were building.

 “What I really enjoyed about this experience was the hands on activities where we were encouraged to break down our big ideas in an analog way,” Fogel said.
 “The facilitators were there every step, helping us to develop course goals into objectives, into assignments, then into content.”